jartavia05/fe_odoo/Install Odoo 12 Instructions.md

-# Instructions to Install Odoo 12 in Ubuntu 18.04 with nginx and Let's Encrypt
+# Install Odoo 12 in Ubuntu 18.04 with nginx and Let's Encrypt

 ## Update OS
 ```